-The National Association of Neonatal Therapists (NANT) and Education Resources, Inc. announce a partnership to strengthen the quality and accessibility of continuing education for neonatal therapists.
+The National Association of Neonatal Therapists (NANT) and Education Resources, Inc. partner to strengthen the quality and accessibility of continuing education for neonatal therapists.

 Education Resources, Inc. will expand its live workshops and in-house trainings for NICU and developmental therapists while NANT will continue to master online education for its members and global learners.